Gussak/ArxLaetansMod/README.md

 https://github.com/Gussak/ArxLibertatis/tree/PR_WarnMsgShowsGotoGosubCallStack
 logs with more details for mod developers
-  warnings will show GoTo/GoSub call stack
+  warnings will show GoTo/GoSub call stack.
-  showlocals and showvars will also show event and params, and the GoTo/GoSub call stack
+  showlocals and showvars will also show event and params, and the GoTo/GoSub call stack.
+  the script call stack now shows position, line and collumn from where each call was made.
+  Extra: a debug breakpoint can be triggered from a script function that contains 'debugbreakpoint' in it's name.

 https://github.com/Gussak/ArxLibertatis/tree/PR_QOLcombineItemsKey
 QOL: new control (default key 'N') to combine items w/o having to double click